llSourcell/ChatGPT_Clone/README.md

 1. Git clone this repository
 2. cd into the the client/ folder
+3. Change line 55 URL to localhost:3080
-3. npm install
+4. npm install
-4. npm start (starts the client)
+5. npm start (starts the client)
-4. cd ../
+6. cd ../
-5. cd into the api/ folder
+7. cd into the api/ folder
-6. npm install
+8. npm install
-7. node index.js (start the server)
+9. node index.js (start the server)

 ## Credits